davidmolina/davidmolina.github.io/_posts/2022-11-26-podcast-of-the-week-labrada-saadia.md

 <iframe data-testid="embed-iframe" style="border-radius:12px" src="https://open.spotify.com/embed/episode/6Nny7RcUhxvRPveXzlmldA?utm_source=generator" width="100%" height="352" frameBorder="0" allowfullscreen="" allow="autoplay; clipboard-write; encrypted-media; fullscreen; picture-in-picture" loading="lazy"></iframe>

 If you want to get more podcasts and insights like this, you can subscribe to the Dr. Labrada podcast on [Spotify](https://open.spotify.com/show/1jy2C2r10DlCGCvfUZGdqt?si=1f247946afd44bda).
 You can also follow Dr. Labrada on [Facebook](https://www.facebook.com/DiabetesDrLabradanutr), [Instagram](https://www.instagram.com/dr.labrada/), and [YouTube](https://www.youtube.com/@DrLabrada).

+> What I hear I forget, what I see I remember, and what I do I understand. —--Ancient proverb

 Here's to better health to buy us more time.